An Intimate Discovery of Canada's Inside Passage & Great Bear Rainforest Aboard a Private Sailboat

 Day 1: Vancouver, British Columbia / Terrace

-Our spirit bear tour begins in Vancouver, where we board our group flight (arranged by NHA) to Terrace, in the lush Skeena River Valley.
+Our spirit bear tour begins in Vancouver, where we board our group flight (arranged by NHA) north to Terrace in the lush Skeena River Valley.
 We’re met on arrival and transferred to the Yellow Cedar Lodge, which enjoys a secluded location overlooking the river.
 This evening, gather with our Expedition Leader for a welcome dinner and orientation.